 The fourth trimester is beautiful and exhausting and hard all at the same time.
 These things will get you through it!

 The items on this list will get you through everything from feeding your newborn to being on-the-go with that screaming bundle of joy to diapering and taking care of that cute little butt.
+They are, in my opinion, truly minimalist newborn essentials and will carry you through those newborn days from 0-3 months.

 Keep in mind that if you are tight financially or really resistant to owning more than a few baby products, you can always go uber-minimalist and stick to just these minimalist baby essentials.